Craft Perfect Websites with Chisel

 It may seem that such small variation shouldn’t take this workflow to a separate place in our list.
 However, as we will see, templates are an important part of a generator concept, so it’s good to understand through which steps the modern workflow optimization has occurred.

-3) Modern Web Development Workflow
+3) Modern Website Development Workflow

-Modern web development workflows had emerged when new extensions to web development languages appeared, for example, Sass as an extension to CSS.
+Modern website development workflows had emerged when new extensions to web development languages appeared, for example, Sass as an extension to CSS.
 Because browsers don’t understand Sass, we need to transform the original Sass file to CSS before we send it to the browser.
 Instead of doing this transformation manually using external tools, we can set up tools as part of our project and define tasks which will take care of such changes.

 Modern Web Development Workflow